-One of the ways that you can track your financial progress is to periodically check your net worth.
+One of the ways that you can track your financial progress is to check your net worth periodically.
 Your net worth is a look at one moment in time as far as your finances are concerned.
 It provides you with a picture of what your overall financial position is right now.
 Net worth offers you the chance to see where you stand, allowing you to plan for the future.
 It can also provide you with a yardstick to see how much progress you have made with your financial life over time.

 Before you begin, you need to know the difference between an asset and a liability:

 - An asset is something that provides financial value.
 Assets include tangible items, like your home, as well as intangible items, like stock.
 Your savings accounts, retirement accounts, valuable collectibles, and other items of value are considered assets.

 - A liability is an obligation that you are required to pay.
 A liability is a drain on your income.
 Debts are liabilities.
 Note, too, that while your home might be an asset, your mortgage is a liability.